-Entering its fifth year, the Stockholm Philanthropy Symposium aims to provide a unique space for “Engaged Philanthropy,” a forum for dialogue, new ideas, networking and to encourage cross-border collaboration in the philanthropic field.
-Past symposia have brought together several hundred participants, including leaders of business, NGOs, government, academia, philanthropy, the arts, next generation philanthropists, family foundation managers, individual donors, and professional partners.
+Entering its eighth year in 2020, the Stockholm Philanthropy Symposium aims to provide a unique space for “Engaged Philanthropy,” a forum for dialogue, new ideas, networking and to encourage cross-border collaboration in the philanthropic field.
+Past symposia have brought together several hundred participants, including leaders of business, NGOs, government, academia, philanthropy, the arts, next-generation philanthropists, family foundation managers, individual donors, and professional partners.

 Our advisory board is made up of a cross-section of well-known Swedish philanthropists, European foundation heads, and businessmen.
 The members serve as a sounding board, a source of ideas and expertise providing advice and recommendations.
 They all have one common goal, to educate and engage the new generation of philanthropists.